 - Postsecondary Education

 Sub-goals usually have one or more plan items.
 Plan items are the actions and/or the achievements that must be fulfilled to meet the learners needs.
-In LBS, plan items are representative of the task groups and level indicators from the OALCF.
-The successful completion of some or all plan items is required for a learner to attain a sub-goal.
+In LBS, Competency based plan items are representative of the task groups and level indicators from the OALCF with the finishing point attaining a Milestone.
+The successful completion of some or all applicable plan items is required for a learner to achieve a sub-goal.

 Learner Plan Templates (Service Plans)